dseeley/kubernetes-essentials-ansible/README.md

 ## Requirements

+It is only tested on Ubuntu 20.04 at present.

-### ESXi (free)
+### ESXi
 + Username & password for a privileged user on an ESXi host
 + SSH must be enabled on the host
 + Set the `Config.HostAgent.vmacore.soap.maxSessionCount` variable to 0 to allow many concurrent tests to run.
 + Set the `Security.SshSessionLimit` variable to max (100) to allow as many ssh sessions as possible.

-### DNS
++ You need a template VM.  [gold-img-build-esxi](https://github.com/dseeley/gold-img-build-esxi) can be used if needed.
-DNS is optional.
-If unset, no DNS names will be created.
-If DNS is required, you will need a DNS zone delegated to one of the following:
++ DNS is optional.
+If set, you will need a DNS server of either nsupdate (bind9), AWS route53 or GCP CloudDNS.

-+ nsupdate (e.g. bind9)
-+ AWS Route53
+### AWS
-+ Google Cloud DNS

-Credentials to the DNS server will also be required.
-These are specified in the `cluster_vars` variable described below.
++ VPC and subnets configured
++ IAM role with access/secret key.
++ Route53 private Hosted zone (it probably could be run publicly, by setting `cluster_vars.assign_public_ip: true` and `cluster_vars.assign_public_ip: public`, but this would be highly insecure.
+  + DNS is mandatory, because the NLBs do not provide a globally unique IP, and the APIservers need a load-balancer with either a single IP or a DNS name.

 ### Cluster Definition Variables